WallarooLabs/blog.wallaroolabs.com/README.md

 The Wallaroo Labs blog is generated using [Hugo]: a static website generator.
 If you are making larger changes to the site, you will need to install Hugo locally to verify your changes are working.

-Because the site is deploying using a remote server, you should make sure you are developing using whatever version the deploy server is currently run
+Because the site is deploying using a remote server, you should make sure you are developing using whatever version the deploy server is currently running.

+Currently, at least Hugo 0.49 is required.

 ## blog.wallaroolabs.com hosting